 The iron-rich foods are red meat, eggs, chicken and cereals.

-Vegetarian or vegan mothers—please consider taking iron supplements, and if you do, increase fiber and fluid intake to prevent the constipation caused by iron.
+Vegetarian or vegan mothers—please consider taking iron supplements, and if you do, increase fibre and fluid intake to prevent the constipation caused by iron.
 Supplementation is necessary because plant sources could fall short of the requirement.

 Vitamin C helps the body absorb iron, but Vitamin C can’t be stored—which means you need a daily dose of the citruses—oranges, guavas, papayas, kiwis, or lemons—as well as vegetables.

-2. Pack on the Proteins
+2. Pack on the proteins